How we use your information

 Your personal data will only be used for the following services if you provide your written consent when asked.

 Periodically, throughout your period of study, and up to 3 years post-study, Inverness College, UHI or its academic partners may send you information about other educational programmes, products or services that may be of interest to you.
 Your contact details are held within the college/university student records system in accordance with the college/university records retention schedule.

 Your photographic image will be recorded and used for identification purposes and for providing you with a student ID badge.
-Your image will be stored against your electronic student record in the college/university student records system, and may also be linked to your email account and your electronic college timetable.
+Your image may be stored against your electronic student record in the college/university student records system, and may also be linked to your email account and your electronic college timetable.
 Your personal image may be retained for up to two years after completion or withdrawal from studies.